jaegertracing/spark-dependencies/README.md

     * `ES_USERNAME` and `ES_PASSWORD`: Elasticsearch basic authentication.
 Use when X-Pack security (formerly Shield) is in place.
 By default no username or password is provided to elasticsearch.
+    * `ES_CLIENT_NODE_ONLY`: Set to true to disable elasticsearch cluster nodes.discovery and enable nodes.client.only.
+                             If your elasticsearch cluster's data nodes only listen on loopback ip, set this to true.
+                             Defaults to false

 Example usage: